aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### What happens to the FRENS on Mainnet after the game launches on Polygon?
 Your FRENS balance will be automatically transferred to Polygon.
 FRENS on Mainnet will then become worthless.

+### Why is the GHST-USDC LP yielding 74M FRENS per day?
+An early depositor in the GHST-USDC pool on QuickSwap messed up the ratio between the assets.
+Hence, when depositors add to the pool, they receive tiny amounts of LP tokens, like 0.00006.
+See the tweet [here](https://twitter.com/coderdannn/status/1362423402871447554) for lulz.

 ## Raffle FAQ